Digital Nomads in Thailand: Out of the Box and Across the Globe

 • We work with technology to save us time.
 Cloud system accessible for our staff, appointments online synchronized automatically, files sharing system for our clients and others.
 We manage our time wisely.

 We understand that our clients have chosen to live in Thailand, and that means they will be building and becoming part of a new community, and we wish to provide experienced and dedicated legal services in helping shape that community for success and stability into the future.
-Isaan Lawyers is first and foremost a part of this community of expats, foreign entrepreneurs, businesses, and long-term travellers in Thailand.
+Isaan Lawyers is first and foremost a part of this community of expats, foreign entrepreneurs, businesses, and long-term travelers in Thailand.

 We offer services directed at strengthening our community and our fees reflect this.
 The only hourly rate we ever charge is for initial consultations in person, or over the phone.
 And should that consultation result in our services being retained we will deduct the consultation cost.
 The team at Isaan lawyers has over 50 cumulative years of experience in the practice of law in Thailand.
 We have been in any situation you can imagine.
 Whatever you need to be done, be it a prenuptial agreement or registration for a new company, our staff will take the time needed to guide you through every step in the process, to protect you, your family, and your assets until you are satisfied.
 We can make sure the law works for you, by having a committed staff with the right expertise, at a reasonable price, and by taking the time to get it done right.
 Learn more about our team.

 To serve you better, we also have created online services, which are cheaper than traditional full legal services with a lawyer that accompany you.
 They include several levels of services, from simple contracts or templates that you can fill yourself with instructions (see www.thaicontracts.com) or full online services.
 For these services, the clients contact us online, we exchange information and we make their documents and provide instructions and advice.
 It is easy for you to complete the documents with only signatures and registration if necessary (see for example www.thailawonline.com).
-These documents are drafted by professionals to protect your rights, follow your intentions, and designed to save money or potential troubles.
+These documents are drafted by professionals to protect your rights, follow your intentions, and are designed to save money or potential troubles.
 If you are in Bangkok, Phuket, Chiangmai, Nong Khai, Pattaya, these online services can help you anywhere in Thailand.
 All agreements are done in Thai and English, prepared by Thai registered attorneys.

 Should you wish our team to send a Thai attorney to help you out, this is obviously another service that we can provide.